-file_data_store (filename, data, numtype='complex', numformat='decimal', sep=',')

-Stores a matrix of data to a file to be read by an external program.
+file_data_store (filename, data, numtype='complex', numformat='decimal', sep=',') Stores a matrix of data to a file to be read by an external program.

-filename [str] Name of data file to be stored, including extension.
+filename [str or pathlib.Path] Name of data file to be stored, including extension.

 data: array_like Data to be written to file.